Healthy Homes Assessment Belmont

 What We Do

-As building inspectors we take on all components involved in professional house inspections.
-We are there to ensure you make the right decision when purchasing your next property.
+As building inspectors we handle all elements associated with specialist house inspects.
+We are there to make sure you make the right choice when it comes to purchasing your next property.

-We consider your investment to be a serious one and conduct detailed examinations to ensure that you don’t be faced with any costly or unexpected surprises meaning you can relax and focus on the fun aspects of purchasing or owning a house.
+We value your money We will conduct detailed examinations to ensure that you don’t get any unexpected or expensive unpleasant surprises, so you can relax and focus on the exciting aspects of owning or purchasing your own house.

-We specialise in a variety of services to make sure that you are fully informed of the condition of any property that you might be looking to purchase or sell along with other solutions.
+We specialise in a range of solutions to make sure that you are completely informed of the condition of any property that you might be thinking of buying or selling as well as additional services.

-We not only cooperate with you, we also collaborate with a number of large clients including bank branches, local councils and insurance firms.
-They clearly like our peace of mind provided, because of the information contained included in our reports on building inspections.
+Not only do we collaborate with you, but we also work with large clients including local councils, banks, and insurance companies.
+They seem to enjoy our peace of mind provided, because of the information contained in our building inspection reports.

-With our systematic approach to your property inspection as well as the latest technology in software including digital photos imbedded into the document, you can actually see any problems that might be discovered.
-Because of our comprehensive report, it’s no wonder that we receive so many clients who recommend our service to family members and acquaintances.
+With our systemised approach to your property inspection and the latest software technology with digital photos embedded into your document, you can actually see any issues found.
+Through our detailed report, it is no wonder that we receive so many clients who recommend our services to their family and friends.

 • Pre Purchase & Pre Sale Reports